 Tiramisu is one of the best desserts ever invented!
-The combination of strong coffee, aromatic alcohol, Savoiardi biscuits and mascarpone is just amazingly delicious.
+The combination of strong coffee, aromatic alcohol, ladyfingers (a.k.a.
+Savoiardi cookies) and mascarpone is just amazingly delicious.
 I am a big fan of Tiramisu but I have been always very reluctant to prepare it due to the fact that the original recipe contains raw eggs.
 There are many eggless recipes, some even quite nice, but somehow I always feel something missing in them.
-My mom makes Tiramisu with hydrogenated egg powder and it is really delicious and the closest to the original I have tried.
-The downside of it is that it’s not at all fast and easy to prepare: it requires extensive mixing over simmering water, waiting for the mixture to cool down, and so on.
-Not to mention that hydrogenated egg powder can be found only in specific hypermarkets.
+My mom makes Tiramisu with hydrogenated egg powder and it is really delicious: probably the closest possible to the traditional tiramisu recipe.
+The downside of it is that it’s not at all fast and easy to prepare: it requires extensive mixing on a double boiler, waiting for the mixture to cool down, and so on.
+Not to mention that hydrogenated egg powder is not easy to find in the normal shops.

 If you had the same thoughts when hearing about Pumpkin Tiramisu, you will be surprised to find out how this unassuming vegetable makes a miracle of a dessert!
 It’s true that pumpkin doesn’t have a strong taste, apart from its mild sweetness.
 But when spices are added, it gets enhanced in a very pleasant way.
 The pumpkin puree is very moist: therefore after adding it to the mascarpone, we don’t need anything else to complete the tiramisu filling.
-The mascarpone is rich enough that’s why I have skipped the usual cream present in many other similar recipes.
-We don’t need lots of sugar in this tiramisu because the pumpkin is naturally sweet.
-As a result we have an incredibly tasty dessert, prepared very quickly and with less calories than usual: what better than that!
+The mascarpone is rich enough that’s why I have skipped the whipped cream, which you might find in many other similar recipes.
+Also we don’t need lots of sugar in this tiramisu because the pumpkin is naturally sweet.
+As a result we have an incredibly tasty dessert, prepared very quickly and with less calories than usual: isn’t that just fantastic!

-In a large bowl combine mascarpone, pumpkin puree, powder sugar, cinnamon and nutmeg.
+- In a large bowl combine mascarpone, pumpkin puree, powdered sugar, cinnamon and nutmeg.
 Whisk until homogeneous.

-Soak lightly one savoiardi biscuit in the cool coffee mix.
-The biscuit should stay in the liquid for less than a second.
-Place the biscuit on the bottom of a rectangular pan.
-Continue the same procedure until covering the bottom of the pan with soaked savoiardi.
-If needed, brake some of them in order to fit them.
+- Soak gently one ladyfinger in the cool coffee mix.
+The cookie should stay in the liquid for less than a second.
+Place it on the bottom of a rectangular pan.
+Continue the same process until covering the bottom of the pan with soaked ladifingers.
+If needed, cut some of them with a sharp knife in order to fit them.